-Suppose we have a binary imbalanced classification task.
-Let's denote the training dataset $D = (X, Y)$ and the classification model $C_{\theta}$.
-Since we have access to a small amount of minority samples and we need to neutralize the dominance of the majority class during training, we propose to augment the minority class with synthetic samples $D^{synth} =(Z^{synth}, Y^{synth})$.
-With the new $D^{synth}$, we will create a modified classifier that will generalize better on the real data distribution at test time (see \cref{algorithm:meta}).
+In a binary imbalanced classification task.
+Let's denote the training dataset $D = (X, Y)$ and the neural network classification model $C_{\theta}$ where $\theta \in \RR[k]$ are the network parameters.
+Since we only have access to a small amount of samples from the distribution of the minority class, and we need to neutralize the dominance of the majority samples during training, we propose to augment the minority class with synthetic samples $D^{synth} =(X^{synth}, Y^{synth})$.
+With the new $D^{synth}$, we will create a modified classifier that will generalize better to unseen data at test time (see \cref{algorithm:meta}).

-When there is a limited number of real samples, it is challenging to generate good informative synthetic samples.
-Therefore, we suggest training the classifier on a dynamically changing $D^{synth}$ using a meta-learning framework.
-A key idea behind this method is that by introducing new synthetic samples, the classifier is taught what regions in the feature space have the most significant impact on performance and how to adjust accordingly.
-Consequently, by tunning $C_{\theta}$ on both $X^{train}$ and $Z^{synth}$, we can determine a more accurate decision boundary for the classification task.
+Generate informative synthetic samples for tabular data is a challenging task \cite{challenges}, especially when the minority class is very small.
+Instead, we suggest to duplicate the existing minority samples which we call $D^{synth}$ and training the classifier on a dynamically changing $X^{synth}$ using a meta-learning framework.
+A key idea behind this method is that after introducing the new synthetic samples, the classifier learn the explicit gradient that should be applied directly on these data-points in order to adjust the minority region in feature space.
+Consequently, by tunning $C_{\theta}$ on both $X^{train}$ and $X^{synth}$, we can determine a more accurate decision boundary which is less biased toward the majority class.

 Our implementation requires an initial classifier that will be modified gradually through the introduction of samples in $D^{synth}$.
 We will split $D$ into two disjoint subsets $D = D^{train} \sqcup D^{valid}$ each of which is distributed as the original $D$.
 The first subset, $D^{train}$, would serve us to obtain an initial classifier $C_{\theta_0}$.
 The second subset, $D^{valid}$, controls how $C_{\theta}$ adapts to the synthetic samples while remaining unbiased with respect to the original data.